-Yes you can, with a few important tips.
+Yes, you can, with a few important tips.

-- I have found for nonfat yogurt, 3 tablespoons of yogurt added to 1/2 gallon milk works best.
+- I have found for nonfat yogurt, 3 tablespoons of yogurt added to ½ gallon milk works best.

-- Nonfat yogurt will have quite a bit more liquid on the top than yogurt made with full or reduced fat milk.
+- Nonfat yogurt will have quite a bit more liquid on the top than yogurt made with full or reduced-fat milk.

 How long does Homemade Yogurt last?

 - Be sure to save 2 tablespoons of your homemade yogurt to make your next batch.

 How to Sweeten Homemade Yogurt

-If you like your yogurt to be sweet, you can add in honey, maple syrup or sugar adjusted to your desired level of sweetness.
-I would start with no more than 1/4 cup, and increase by a tablespoon at a time.
+**If you like your yogurt to be sweet, you can add in honey, maple syrup, or sugar adjusted to your desired level of sweetness.
+I would start with no more than ¼ cup, and increase by a tablespoon at a time.

 A few tips for making yogurt at home

 - You can cut this recipe in half if you would like.
-If you have an 8 quart pressure cooker, you can also double this recipe for homemade yogurt.
+If you have an 8-quart pressure cooker, you can also double this recipe for homemade yogurt.

-- No NOT try to make homemade yogurt with flavored yogurt as your starter.
+- Do NOT try to make homemade yogurt with flavored yogurt as your starter.
 You need to either use a yogurt starter or plain yogurt with active live cultures.
 How do you know if you store-bought yogurt has live cultures?
 The label on the yogurt will say Lactobacillus bulgaricus or Streptococcus thermophilus.

-- A huge tip for making yogurt in the future, is to FREEZE your starter immediately after fresh yogurt is made.
+- A huge tip for making yogurt in the future is to FREEZE your starter immediately after fresh yogurt is made.
 I recommend using an ice cube tray.
 Each ice cube holds 1 tablespoon of yogurt so you will know exactly how much yogurt to defrost when making a new yogurt batch.
 Just be sure to thaw your yogurt cubes in the fridge to not alter the cultures in the yogurt.

-- If you would like tangier yogurt, set incubation period to 10 hours instead of 8 hours.
+- If you would like tangier yogurt, set an incubation period to 10 hours instead of 8 hours.